sonots/kondate/README.md

 The attributes variables are accessible like `attrs['rbenv']['versions']` in recipes, which is equivalent and short version of `node['attributes']['rbenv']['versions']`.

-You can also prepare a host-specific property file such as:
+You can also prepare host-specific property files such as:

 properties/nodes/#{host}.yml